-Are you thinking about skiing in Argentina?
-Well, slap on your boots, wax your boards, and get a fresh pair of snow goggles because Argentina’s ski season starts in just 3 months!
-From June to September, Argentina’s experiences iceberg cold weather (especially the further south you are), which creates fantastic skiing and snowboarding conditions.
+Are you thinking about skiing trip in Argentina?
+Well, slap on your boots, wax your boards, and get a fresh pair of snow goggles because Argentina’s ski resorts are a great reason to visit the country!
+The best time to visit when booking a ski trip is from June to September, Argentina experiences iceberg cold weather (especially the further south you are), which creates fantastic skiing and snowboarding conditions.
 Argentina also features some of the world’s tallest mountains and the mighty Andes provide the perfect backdrop for some of the best skiing in South America.
-If you haven’t thought about adding Argentina to your snowsport travel repertoire, you should strongly reconsider.
-Read below for The Best Ski Resorts in Argentina!
+If you haven’t thought about adding Argentina to your snow-sport travel repertoire, you should strongly reconsider.
+Read below for The Best Ski Resorts in Argentina

 First things first, check out the Argentina ski resorts map below for a clear visual on where the resorts mentioned in this blog are located!